 - Slice the flesh of the avocado into dice.
 It's safer to do this with a blunt knife.

 - With a spoon, scoop out the avocado from its shell and add it to a bowl.

-- Add lime juice, salt and mash the avocado with a fork.
+- Add 2 tablespoons fresh lime juice, ⅓ teaspoon salt, and mash the avocado with a fork.
 Don't over-mash it, some avocado bits are fine.

 - Add 3 tablespoons red onion (finely chopped), 2 tablespoons cilantro (finely chopped), and stir.
 Optionally you can add 1 ripe tomato (chopped) and 2 jalapeño or serrano chilis (chopped).Taste and adjust for salt and lime juice.